 Being in employment is also not a requirement to adopt a child, but if you are working you will need to take some time off as ‘adoption leave’ once the child has been placed with you.
 What takes priority is that you have the energy and commitment to love and care for children.
 Whether you have no children, have children living at home or adult children who have moved away, it makes no difference.
 Importantly, you do not have to live in one of the five local authority areas to be an adopter for Adoption Counts.

 We currently have children under two years of age available for adoption.
-However, we are particularly keen to hear from people who are looking to adopt children over four years of age, boys, sibling groups, black and minority ethnic children and children with complex needs.
+However, we are particularly keen to hear from people who are looking to adopt children over four years of age, boys, sibling groups, children of a global majority heritage and children with complex needs.
 However, you must be able to demonstrate the skills, abilities and/or experience to meet the needs of these children.

 When you make an enquiry we will need to assess your circumstances and make some initial decisions about whether you are likely to be able to meet the needs of the children we are working with.
 As you progress into the process you will undergo a full assessment before you can be approved as an adopter.